-The Arts Council, chaired by Christine Farrell, currently consists of both formal and informal arts groups in our parish.
+The Arts Council, currently consists of both formal and informal arts groups in our parish.
 Here is a brief description of each:

 Choir at St. Mark's: We offer choral opportunities for singers from age 6 and up, with our Children's Choir, Boys & Girls Choir, and the Chancel Choir.
 Please click here to learn more.